Brighter-bits/EverybodyCodes/README.md

 # Day 8

-Looks fine, all I need is justt a bit of maths, second part looks harder though.
+Looks fine, all I need is just a bit of maths, second part looks harder though.

 Okay, in my opinion EveryBody Codes has some really confusing wording sometimes.
 For this one, I thought that the extra blocks on the side couldn't be higher than the layer.
 I WAS WRONG.
 It's far easier!